Economy of the Republic of Ireland: Economic downturn (2008–2013)

-It was the first country in the EU to officially enter a recession related to the Financial crisis 2008, as declared by the Central Statistics Office.
+It was the first country in the EU to officially enter a recession related after the 2008 financial crisis, per the Central Statistics Office.
 At this point, Ireland now had the second-highest level of household debt in the world (190% of household income).
-The country's credit rating was downgraded to "AA-" by Standard & Poor's ratings agency in August 2010 due to the cost of supporting the banks, which would weaken the Government's financial flexibility over the medium term.
+The country's credit rating was downgraded to "AA−" by Standard & Poor's ratings agency in August 2010 due to the cost of supporting the banks, which would weaken the Government's financial flexibility over the medium term.
 It transpired that the cost of recapitalising the banks was greater than expected at that time, and, in response to the mounting costs, the country's credit rating was again downgraded by Standard & Poor's to "A".

 The global recession has significantly impacted the Irish economy.
 Economic growth was 4.7% in 2007, but −1.7% in 2008 and −7.1% in 2009.
 In mid-2010, Ireland looked like it was about to exit recession following growth of 0.3% in Q4 of 2009 and 2.7% in Q1 of 2010.
 The government forecast a 0.3% expansion.
 However the economy experienced Q2 negative growth of −1.2%, and in the fourth quarter, the GDP shrunk by 1.6%.
 Overall, the GDP was reduced by 1% in 2010, making it the third consecutive year of negative growth.
 On the other hand, Ireland recorded the biggest month-on-month rise for industrial production across the eurozone in 2010, with 7.9% growth in September compared to August, followed by Estonia (3.6%) and Denmark (2.7%).

 The second problem, unacknowledged by management of Irish banks, the financial regulator and the Irish government, is solvency.
 The question concerning solvency had arisen due to domestic problems in the Irish property market.
 Irish financial institutions had substantial exposure to property developers in their loan portfolio.
 In 2008, property developers had an over-supply of property, with much unsold as demand significantly diminished.
 The employment growth of the past that attracted many immigrants from Eastern Europe and propped up demand for property was replaced by rising unemployment.